-In the first quarter of 2021, SUEZ made progress on multiple fronts to meet the new standards for PFOA and PFOS in New York State.
+In the second quarter of 2021, SUEZ made progress on multiple fronts to meet the new standards for PFOA and PFOS in New York State.

-SUEZ elected to competitively bid the treatment equipment and construction services to ensure the best available quality, schedule and pricing.
-SUEZ awarded the treatment equipment to the best value vendor.
-Because the treatment equipment delivery times may extend well beyond one year due to demand, SUEZ received pricing commitments and estimated delivery dates for the equipment.
+SUEZ reviewed design drawings for the treatment equipment and advanced treatment solutions to the 60% design progress milestones in the second quarter of 2021.
+Because the treatment equipment delivery times may extend beyond one year due to demand, SUEZ plans to release materials for fabrication in the upcoming period.
 Current estimated delivery dates for equipment range from nine to twelve months.

-Additionally, SUEZ received bids for general construction to design and construct the required treatment facilities, including all structural, architectural, process piping, electrical, HVAC, and instrumentation and control components needed to provide a fully functional treatment system in compliance with state and local codes and regulations.
-SUEZ awarded contracts to add treatment at 2 wells (1 well site) in the first quarter of 2021.
-SUEZ will finalize the award process for the site in the current quarter.
+Additionally, SUEZ finalized the award process for general construction at the Archer site to design and construct the required treatment facilities, including all structural, architectural, process piping, electrical, HVAC, and instrumentation and control components needed to provide a fully functional treatment system in compliance with state and local codes and regulations.